kadung/myWebDriverIO/README.md

 It is preferable to separate page objects into individual files that end with `.page.js`.
 These will require the basic `page.js` prototype construct / abstract class and create new objects for each individual page.

-For more information on the implementation of `Page Object Design Pattern`, refer to the `/test/pageobjects` directory.
+For more information on the implementation of `Page Object Design Pattern`, refer to the `/test/pages` directory.
 A typical page class using ES6 syntax will look similar to this:

-💡 If you want to use ES5 syntax, refer to the sample.page.js under util-examples.

 ```
 import Page from './page';